 I have at least one more hour of this show to present in the future so watch this space.
 Check our the Radio Corner section for recordings of David Pritchard from CHUM FM and CFNY.
 He is the one DJ that I have on tape from all three Toronto FM rock stations.

 I originally recorded this clip on a JVC stereo VCR that could record two separate audio sources simultaneously one to go with video and a separate external source.
 There’s some tracking issues on the tape.
 Most of the clips featured on the site were recorded on reel to reel tape.
-This broadcast is from January 1991.
+This broadcast may be from January 1992.